Object-oriented ontology: Onticology (Bryant)

 Like Harman, Levi Bryant opposes post-Kantian anthropocentrism and philosophies of access.
 From Bryant's perspective, the Kantian contention that reality is accessible to human knowledge because it is structured by human cognition limits philosophy to a self-reflexive analysis of the mechanisms and institutions through which cognition structures reality.
 He states:

 For, in effect, the Copernican Revolution will reduce philosophical investigation to the interrogation of a single relation: the human-world gap.
 And indeed, in the reduction of philosophy to the interrogation of this single relation or gap, not only will there be excessive focus on how humans relate to the world to the detriment of anything else, but this interrogation will be profoundly asymmetrical.
 For the world or the object related to through the agency of the human will becomes a mere prop or vehicle for human cognition, language, and intentions without contributing anything of its own.

 To counter the form of post-Kantian epistemology, Bryant articulates an object-oriented philosophy called onticology, grounded in three principles.
 First, the Ontic Principle states that "there is no difference that does not make a difference".
 Following from the premises that questions of difference precede epistemological interrogation and that to be is to create differences, this principle posits that knowledge cannot be fixed prior to engagement with difference.
 And so, for Bryant, the thesis that there is a thing-in-itself that we cannot know is untenable because it presupposes forms of being that make no differences.
 Similarly, concepts of difference predicated upon negation—that which objects are not or lack when placed in comparison with one another—are dismissed as arising only from the perspective of consciousness, rather than an ontological difference that affirms independent being.
 Second, the Principle of the Inhuman asserts that the concept of difference producing difference is not restricted to human, sociocultural, or epistemological domains, thereby marking the being of difference as independent of knowledge and consciousness.
 Humans exist as difference-making beings among other difference-making beings, therefore, without holding any special position with respect to other differences.
 Third, the Ontological Principle maintains that if there is no difference that does not also make a difference, then the making of difference is the minimal condition for the existence of being.
 In Bryant's words, "if a difference is made, then the being is".
-Bryant further contends that differences produced by an object can be inter-ontic (made with respect to another object) or intra-ontic (pertaining the internal constitution of the object).
+Bryant further contends that differences produced by an object can be inter-ontic (made with respect to another object) or intra-ontic (pertaining to the internal constitution of the object).